• Skip to main content

 • Bring the dough together.
 Once on the work surface, continue to bring the dough together with floured hands by pressing it together.
 Fold it in half and then press flat.
 Do this again if needed to make the dough smoother.
 This incorporates air into the dough and makes it smoother without having to knead the dough with the risk of over working it.
 Gently flatten it out with your hands into a disc.

-• Cut the dough in half and shape into two discs.
+• Shape into two discs.
 Using a bench scraper or a sharp knife, cut the dough in two.

-Shape each half into a round disc, flour your hands if you need to help shape it.
-Flatten the disc until its 2 cm (1-inch) thick.
+Shape each half into a round disc, and flour your hands if you need to help shape it.
+Flatten the disc until it's 2 cm (1 inch) thick.

 • Bake.
 Bake for 25-35 minutes until the scones are risen and the tops are golden brown.